 Step 2: Clean and Transform Data

-To upload the data to Google BigQuery, you need the tables and the data to be compatible with the bigQuery format.
-The following things need to be kept in mind while migrating data to bigQuery:
+While uploading the data to Google BigQuery, you need the tables and the data to be compatible with the bigQuery format.
+Keep the following things in mind while migrating data to bigQuery:

 • BigQuery expects CSV data to be UTF-8 encoded.